ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 GROUP BY _id
 HAVING count(createdDate) >1 OR count(active) >1 OR count(role) >1 OR count(state) >1
 ```
 This should find any user with multiple active values, or roles, or lives in multiple states, or whatever other duplicate values we care about.
-If all we are dealing is with completely duplicative data, then that isn't too big a deal since the IDs are the same as well.
+If all we are dealing with is completely duplicative data, then that isn't too big a deal since the IDs are the same as well, so the database should automatically ignore them during the loading process.
 However, if there are differences in demographic data, I would have to know what the intention there is: are we supposed to treat later rows as updates to previous rows with the same ID?
 If so, then we can potentially scrub out previous rows and only load the last one for each ID, if saving past demographics is not needed.
+This would help with performance during the load into the database.

 # Concerns with Reciepts